ejolly/pymer4/docs/development/contributing.md

 - Adding new markdown files to `docs/` to create new pages
 - Adding new jupyter notebooks to `docs/tutorials/` to create new tutorials
+- Adding an `eval-rst` block to auto-generate any new API documentation (see existing)
 - Adding the filename(s) to the `nav` section of `docs/_toc.yml`
 - Using `pixi run doc-build` and `pixi run docs-preview` to preview changes